Convex-Dev/design/cad/020_tokenomics/README.md

 The funds raised SHOULD be managed as a long term fund by the Foundation to ensure the development of the network can be funded on a sustainable ongoing basis.

-## Coin Awards
+### Coin Awards

-The 25% allocation for awards MUST be distributed at the sole discretion of the Convex Foundation, in its role as the governance body of the Convex Network.
+The 25% allocation for awards MUST be distributed by the Convex Foundation, in its role as the governance body of the Convex Network.

 The Convex Foundation MUST make awards in the interest of developing the ecosystem, with a focus on awards to:
 - Contributors who have made positive contributions to the development of Convex core technology
 - Contributors who make positive contributions the the development of the community and ecosystem
 - Infrastructure providers (such as peer operators) who help to ensure the security and reliability of the network
+- Organisations or startups that help build the ecosystem by developing effective use cases

 The Convex Foundation MAY require contributors to sign a Contributor's Agreement before award or distribution of coins.

-The Convex Foundation MAY requires to prove their legal identity (KYC requirement)
+The Convex Foundation MAY require contributors to verify their legal identity (KYC requirement)

 The Convex Foundation SHOULD aim to ensure that the rate of awards remains broadly consistent with the ratio 25% : 75% relative to purchases from the release curve, with the understanding that this ratio may deviate from target in the short term.

 The Convex Foundation SHOULD explore options for decentralised governance of awards.
+In the long term, it is intended that decentralised governance will apply to all awards.

+### Transaction Fees

+Transactions executed on the Convex network are subject to fees that reflect the cost of providing underlying network infrastructure to maintain the consensus network and global state.

+Transaction fees are intended to be small, to encourage adoption and use of the Convex network.
+Transaction fees MUST NOT be zero to mitigate against denial of service (DoS) attacks on the network.

+Transaction fees MUST be collected at the point of transaction execution, and placed in a pool for subsequent distribution to peer operators.
+This process MUST occur automatically as part of the network protocol.

 ## Other considerations